 We love big boats and we cannot lie!
 It’s hard to say which freighter is your favorite when comparing the countless vessels that traverse the waters of the Great Lakes.
-Although, there are 13 that stand out from the crowd for their sheer goliath-like size.
-Their sizes range from 1,000 feet in length to 1,013 and they all American.
+Although, there are a few that stand out from the crowd for their sheer goliath-like size.
+Their sizes range from 1,000 feet in length to 1,013 feet.
 These amazing “1,000-footers” seem to always make it to the top of everyone’s must-see list and attract visitors from across the globe.

-While there may be 1,000 interesting tidbits about this baker’s dozen of colossal haulers, we have gathered a guide to help you learn more about them and see what sets them apart from the crowd.
-You can also find all 13 in our #FreighterFrenzy contest on Twitter taking place throughout March to celebrate the opening of the Soo Locks on the 25th.
+While there may be 1,000 interesting tidbits about this baker’s dozen of colossal haulers, we have gathered some information to help you learn more about them and see what sets them apart from the crowd.
+Read all about them in this guide down below!

 With an engine capable of producing 19,500 horsepower, the Gott is the most powerful freighter on the Great Lakes.

 2. American Integrity – In July 2019, the Integrity and Walter J. McCarthy Jr both broke the Soo Locks Tonnage Record.
 Hours after the McCarthy set it, the Integrity hauled 76,000 tons of iron ore through the Soo Locks to set the current record.
 The American Integrity was named the Lewis Wilson Foy and Oglebay Norton prior to 2006.